crystallabs/virtualtime/README.md

 Value 53 indicates a week that has started in one year (53rd Monday seen in a year), but at least one (and up to 3) of its days will surely overflow into the new year.

-Similarly, a value 0 matches up to the first 3 days (which inevitably must be Friday, Saturday, and/or Sunday) of the new year that belong to the week started in the previous year.
+Similarly, a week number 0 matches up to the first 3 days (which inevitably must be Friday, Saturday, and/or Sunday) of the new year that belong to the week started in the previous year.

-Note: if you want to match the first or last 7 days of a year irrespective of weeks, you should use `day: 1..7` or `day: -7..-1` instead.
+Note 1: if you want to match the first or last 7 days of a year irrespective of weeks, you should use `day: 1..7` or `day: -7..-1` instead of `week: 1` or `-1`.

+Note 2: it is allowed to specify `week: 53, day_of_week: 7`.
+That is sure to represent a day whose week number and actual date are in different years.
+For example, 2027-01-03 would match this rule and represent the last day of 2026's 53th calendar week.

 ### Days in Month and Year